Aarti111103/Classification-with-an-Academic-Success-Dataset/README.md

 ## Conclusion
 Participating in this competition was a great opportunity to enhance my skills in data science and machine learning.
 The logistic regression model provided valuable insights into predicting academic risk, and I look forward to applying these techniques to future projects.

+## Kaggle Competition Link
+For more details about the competition, please visit the page: https://www.kaggle.com/competitions/playground-series-s4e6/rules